Best Lima Itinerary | Four Days in the City Without Rain

 According to the tour guides that we had, there is fewer than 1 inch of rain that hits the city each year.
 So rain is practically unheard of here.
 Isn’t that odd?

-Outside of the peculiar weather, this city offers an interesting history, really cool neighborhoods, and delicous food!
+Outside of the peculiar weather, this city offers an interesting history, really cool neighborhoods, and delicious food!
 It is a huge, and sprawling city, home to over 8 million people!
-In this Lima travel guide, I will provide details on what you should do (and probably not do) over a four day stay.
+In this Lima itinerary, I will provide details on what you should do (and probably not do) when spending 4 days in Lima.

 Brief City History | Lima